E-mail & Accounts

 See Web Interfaces for Duke's Mail Systems for links to the web interfaces for some of the mail systems on campus.

 DukeCard serves as the official identification card for currently enrolled students, full- and part-time faculty and staff, alumni with a valid Duke Unique ID Number, contractors and visitors, and spouses and same-sex spousal partners of Duke graduate students, faculty and staff.

 Your DukeCard allows authorized access to facilities and services, including buildings, parking lots, campus events, ePrint and Duke Libraries.
 DukeCard also provides access to Duke dining and flexible spending accounts.
 Visit the DukeCard website for more information.

-Duke Exchange is used as the calendar system for the Duke community.
-Exchange offers several features that can be used through Outlook 2007 or Outlook Web Access to make scheduling and using resources easier.
-View the Exchange Calendar FAQ for common questions.
-If you are not provided with an Exchange account and want access to the Exchange Calendar system, please contact your local IT support.
+Office 365 is used as the calendar system for the Duke community.
+Office 365 offers several features that can be used through Microsoft Outlook or Outlook Web Access to make scheduling and using resources easier.
+If you require a shared calendar for your department, please contact your local IT support.
+If you are not provided with an Office 365 account and want access to the Calendar system, please contact your local IT support.